Our people

 General Counsel and Executive Director, Corporate Affairs

-Olga was admitted as a solicitor to the Supreme Court of NSW in 1992 and joined the Australian Government Solicitor in 1993 where she advised on complex and high-profile administrative and competition law matters, including challenges to the constitutional convention and the decision to build the OPAL reactor.
+Olga was admitted as a solicitor to the Supreme Court of NSW in 1992 and joined the Australian Government Solicitor in 1993 where she advised on complex and high-profile administrative and competition law matters, including challenges to the constitutional convention and the decision to build the OPAL nuclear reactor.
 In 2004, Olga joined the Australian Radiation Protection and Nuclear Safety Agency.
-As Branch Head, Legal and Corporate Services, Olga represented Australia on the OECD Nuclear Law Committee and in numerous international delegations providing advice on the development of legislation for radiation protection and nuclear safety.
+As Branch Head, Legal and Corporate Services, she represented Australia on the OECD Nuclear Law Committee and in numerous international delegations providing advice on the development of legislation for radiation protection and nuclear safety.

 Is this page useful?